mkmat/CODE-GPSD-3D/README.md

 2. If called without any argument, GPSD-3D displays the documentation.
 3. GPSD-3D can be called in parallel.
 4. Each GPSD-3D call runs in a unique temporary directory, upon successful completion the temporary directory is removed.
-5. The maximum number of threads used by OpenMP is reported during the installation an if GPSD-3D is called without arguments.
+5. The maximum number of threads used by OpenMP is reported during the installation and also if GPSD-3D is called without arguments.

 ## Output